|NOONBARRA KELPIES INFORMATION|

 BEFORE YOU BOOK YOUR NOONBARRA KELPIE

 It is important to be prepared for the arrival of your pup.
 If you are picking your pup up from the Stud please bring a dog crate if you have one.
-If not, we have bought in a few good sized crates for our customers at cheap prices ($95 in 2015).
-This size is suitable even for medium sized adults. (small crates $65) We crate train all our own puppies and have found it the easiest way to work with little pups.
+If not, we have bought in a few good sized crates for our customers at good prices ($100 in 2017).
+This size is suitable even for medium sized adults. (small crates $85) We crate train all our own puppies and have found it the easiest way to work with little pups.
 We also have optional packages where we start all crate training for you before you pick him up.
 If you don't want a crate then bring an old sheet or towel or some plastic sheeting to put on the seat of your car.

 Bring a leash with you as you will need to stop on the trip home to let the pup relieve itself.
-Those wet napkins you get at KFC and fast food outlets are great for cleaning dirt off puppies feet.
+Those wet wipes are great for cleaning dirt off puppies feet.

 When you get your pup it is always a good idea to get the pup Vet checked a few days after arrival and get your Vet's recommendations on any particular diseases or health problems in your area such as Ticks, Heartworm or Parasites.
-There are now new vaccinations available for Ticks and Heartworm.
-This applies even more to overseas sales where countries may have unusual diseases such as Rabies that are not found in Australia.
+There are now new products available for Ticks and Heartworm.

 After getting your pup don't waste any time in getting a dog tag.
 The last thing you want is for your pup to go missing in the first week or so.